Skip to content

 nokia.eda_utils_v1.get_token:

-base_url: "{{ eda_api_url }}"
+baseUrl: "{{ eda_api_url }}"

-client_secret: "{{ client_secret }}"
+clientSecret: "{{ client_secret }}"

 username: admin